mossydidar/Real-Time-Object-Detection-using-Tensorflow.js/README.md

   .then(model => model.detect(image))
   .then(predictions => console.log(predictions))
 ```
- * **Note: Loading the model can take several seconds.
-It is best to load the model once and save a reference to it.**

 The image we pass into the detection function is just a reference to the html <img> tag:
 ```